Puget Sound Region

 Demand Evidence

 Ask departments: "What specific incidents justify encryption?
 How many times has scanner access caused harm here?"
+The burden of proof should be on those eliminating transparency.

 Advocate for Alternatives